TMJ Therapy in Greeley, CO

-TMJ stand for Temporomandibular Joint and TMD stands for Temporomandibular dysfunction.
+TMJ stands for Temporomandibular Joint and TMD stands for Temporomandibular Dysfunction.

 The TMJ is a complex joint positioned just in front of the ear, and TMD is used to describe a wide range of issues with the TMJ including popping, clicking, and pain, among others.

-Why would I want TMD or TMJ therapy?
+Why would I want TMD or TMJ disorder therapy?

 This is almost always a patient driven issue.
 The solution we chose depends heavily on your own interpretation of the issue and how it’s affecting your lifestyle.

 How does TMJ Therapy work?

 Depending on what exactly is going on, you may be a candidate for an occlusal device, prescription medication, or a referral to a joint specialist.

 Because of the complexity of the joint, a thorough examination is always completed in the office prior to making any treatment decisions.
 It typically involves a combination of home care and sometimes a prescription to calm the joint and muscles.
 In some cases we may also recommend an appliance to wear that takes pressure off of the joint and muscles.
 Most instances of TMD can be resolved with home care.